 Edgar Cantero’s Meddling Kids is cosmic horror-comedy about a group of child detectives who grew up.
 This premise caught my eye because I read a lot of Enid Blyton/Hardy Boys/kid detective bookmill output when I was about ten, and a bunch of Lovecraft and friends more recently, making me its exact target audience.

 The “child detectives who grew up” aspect is handled quite well.
-Cantero clearly has a working knowledge of the genre’s tropes (there’s a team dog, one of the characters is an expy of Famous Five’s George, right down to the male-name-for-short).
+Cantero clearly has a working knowledge of the genre’s tropes (there’s a team dog and one of the characters is an expy of Famous Five’s George, right down to the male-name-for-short).
 Much of the plot is built on the incongruity between the characters’ impossibly idyllic childhood detective capers and their more realistic and depressing adult lives.
 How did such bright kids grow up to be such messed-up adults?
 This being speculative fiction, the answer is at least partially supernatural.

 Andy made a slow, Mars-speed orbit on her feet, inspecting around.